Uyghur Forced Labor Prevention Act (UFLPA): What you need to know

 How does this affect businesses?

 CBP also has the right to seize shipments with goods that appear on the UFLPA Entity List.
 The US government presumes all items on the entity list are produced with forced or indentured child labor; therefore, they are prohibited from entry into the US.
-It is expected that the UFLPA Entity List will grow over time.
+See the U.S Customs and Border Protection’s (CBP) enforcement statistics here.

 Enforcement examples of the UFLPA